-- 1 is anticipated there will be slight modifications to this code's requirements and test procedures to address various - 2 generations of equipment, design configurations, and business models in the marketplace.
-At some point it is even - 3 possible that further parameters will be developed to simplify the process for establishing an appropriate value for the - 4 MMQ for all types of EVFSs over a wide range of power capacities.
-For now, the MMQ currently cited in the EVFS - 5 design, test notes, and tolerance requirements in Section 3.40 should be clearly defined for these systems - 6 The submitter requested voting status for this item in 2021.
+- 1 process.
+It is anticipated there will be slight modifications to this code's requirements and test procedures to address - 2 various generations of equipment, design configurations, and business models in the marketplace.
+At some point it is - 3 even possible that further parameters will be developed to simplify the process for establishing an appropriate value - 4 for the MMQ for all types of EVFSs over a wide range of power capacities.
+For now, the MMQ currently cited in the - 5 EVFS design, test notes, and tolerance requirements in Section 3.40 should be clearly defined for these systems - 6 The submitter requested voting status for this item in 2021. - 7 Arguments in Favor: - 8 Regulatory: - 9 - 10 Industry: - 11 • - 12 Advisory: - 13 • - 14 Arguments Against: - 15 Regulatory: - 16 - 17 Industry: - 18 - 19 Advisory: - 20 • - 21 Item Development: - 22 N/A - 23 Regional Associations' Comments: - 24 WWMA 2019 Annual Meeting: Tina Butcher (NIST OWM) commented, they think it's a housekeeping item, not - 25 technically substantial.
+There has been some discussion in the national working group as to whether the MMQ is - relevant.
+But this is only dealing with the definition. - 27 The Committee agrees this item is fully developed and recommends a Voting status.
+The Committee noted that an - 28 editorial correction needs to be made removing the word "to". - 29 SWMA 2019 Annual Meeting: During the Open Hearing the Committee heard from Dianne Lee who stated that NIST - 30 supported moving this item forward as a Voting Item. - 31 After considering this item the Committee recommends that it be given Developing Status and be developed further - 32 by the national work group. - 33 NEWMA 2019 Interim Meeting: The Committee agrees with the body that this proposal should be considered a - Voting Item.
+This item was submitted by NIST and supported by the national work group.
+There is an error in the - agenda and the item under consideration should read section 3.40, not Appendix D. This item duplicates the definition - in Appendix D and provides a needed definition for a term being used (MMQ) within the tentative code.
+The item - 37 received no opposition during the open hearing.

-Comments in Favor:

-- 8 Regulatory: - 9

-- 10 Industry:

-- 11

-- 12 Advisory:

-- Comments included in the NIST OWM Analysis.

-- Definitions are included in the tentative code until the code is made permanent, at which time they will be moved to Appendix D in Handbook 44.

-16 Comments Against:

-- 17 Regulatory:

-- 18

-- 19 Industry:

-- 20

-- 21 Advisory:

-- 22 •

-- 23 Neutral Comments:

-- 24 Regulatory:

-- 25

-- 26 Industry:

-- 27

-- 28 Advisory:

-- 29 •

-- 30 Item Development:

-- 31 N/A

-- 32 Regional Association Comments:

-- 33 WWMA 2020 Annual Meeting: Ms. Tina Butcher (NIST OWM) commented, they think it is a housekeeping item,

-- 34 not technically substantial.
-There has been some discussion in the national working group as to whether the MMQ is

-- relevant.
-But this is only dealing with the definition.

-- 36 The Committee agrees this item is fully developed and recommends a Voting status.
-The Committee noted that an

-- editorial correction needs to be made removing the word "to".